hezion15272/alx-low_level_programming/0x00-hello_world/README.md

 file 2-assembler writes a script that generates the assembly code of a C code and save it in an output file

 file 3-name writes a script that compiles a C file and creates an executable name cisfun

+file 4-puts.c writes a C program that prints exactly "Programming is like building a multilingual puzzle